mcaliman/mcaliman.github.io/_posts/en/java/2011-04-04-use-keytool-jarsigner.md

 keytool -export -alias mycompanyalias -file mycompany.crt
 ```

-to sign our `jar` with the above certificate
+To sign our `jar` with the above certificate

 ```bash
 jarsigner mycompany.jar mycompanyalias